jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 to `Response` that are decoupled from their underlying protocols.
 This abstraction allows us to have our server implement many protocols (e.g. streaming and non-streaming) with a single implementation.

-We can implement the `Service` trait for our server by adding the following `src/server/mod.rs` file:
+We can implement the `Service` trait for our server by creating the following `src/server/mod.rs` file:

 ```rust
 use futures::{future, Future};